RawatMeghna/Twitter-Sentiment-Analysis-and-Text-Analytics/README.md

 # Twitter Sentiment Analysis and Text Analytics

-This project analyzes tweet sentiments using a Kaggle dataset.
-The data is cleaned, split, and vectorized.
-A Support Vector Classifier achieves 95% accuracy, classifying tweets as racist/sexist or not, providing Twitter sentiment insights.
+This project involves analyzing sentiments in tweets.
+The project begins with a Twitter dataset obtained from Kaggle and proceeds to clean the data using the tweet-preprocessor library and regular expressions.
+A 70/30 train-test split is performed, followed by vectorizing the tweets using CountVectorizer.
+The project then builds a Support Vector Classifier model, achieving an impressive 95% accuracy.
+The project aims to provide insights into sentiment analysis on Twitter data, enabling the classification of tweets as either associated with racist or sexist sentiments (labeled '1') or not'